-Hi, I’m Alex Marshall, the London-based journalist behind the world’s first book on national anthems.
+Hi, I’m Alex Marshall, the London-based culture journalist behind the world’s first book on national anthems.

 Get in touch at asmarshall at gmail.com or via Twitter @alexmarshall81 although journalists can also contact Najma Finlay (nfinlay at penguinrandomhouse.co.uk) if they don’t want to deal with me direct for whatever reason!
 My agent’s Jon Elek @ United Agents.

 This blog features updates about the book as well as details of anthems worldwide so if you want to read about Japanese politicians trying to force children to sing, this is the place for you, although I’m likely to update it less frequently from my new job.
 Sorry about that 😦

 Thanks to Paraguay for the title.